-Jenny Richardson Fore projected as winner of judgeship for 21st JDC juvenile court
+Jenny Richardson Fore wins judgeship for 21st JDC juvenile court

 Latest Weather Blog

-Jenny Richardson Fore projected as winner of judgeship for 21st JDC juvenile court
+Jenny Richardson Fore wins judgeship for 21st JDC juvenile court

-Jenny Richardson Fore will be elected as judge on the 21st Judicial District juvenile court bench Saturday night, WBRZ projects.
+Jenny Richardson Fore was elected as judge on the 21st Judicial District juvenile court bench Saturday night, according to complete but unofficial results.

 Fore and Jessica C. Ledet initially advanced to a runoff to replace Blair Edwards, who was elected last year to the 1st Circuit Court of Appeal.
 The position covers Livingston, St. Helena and Tangipahoa parishes.
+Fore won with 63% of the vote with all precincts reporting.

 Fore, from Livingston Parish, formerly clerked for Edwards in juvenile court and is an assistant public defender.